Do you need something to change in your racing business?

 It is also the financial freedom you achieve by owning your own business.

-It allows you to organized yourself to be efficient at what you build while maintaining the creative space to design experiences without restrictions.
+It allows you to organize yourself to be efficient at what you build while maintaining the creative space to design experiences without restrictions.

 It also happens to be one of the main reasons race promoters get into off-road racing in the first place.